Toward Efficient and Robust Behavior Models for Multi-Agent Driving Simulation: Method

 \textbf{Adaptive Reward Transformation}: Typically, the discriminator classifies samples correctly, leading to a negative expected value for $\tilde{r}(o, a)$.
 This often drives agents to terminate as fast as possible to avoid constantly accumulating penalties.
 To mitigate this, in \cite{Konstantinidis2024IV} a positive constant $c=5$ is added to $\tilde{r}$, shifting its expected value into the positive range.
 Intuitively, this adjustment encourages survival without altering the policy's optimal behavior \wrt the discriminator.

 However, using a fixed $c$ across experiments, \eg when comparing different discriminator architectures or scene representations, may result in varying expected values of $\tilde{r}$, thereby influencing the agent's incentive to survive.
 For instance, a weaker discriminator tends to learn a less distinct decision boundary, yielding higher surrogate rewards, whereas a stronger discriminator learns sharper boundaries, producing lower surrogate rewards.
-Consequently, policies trained with stronger discriminators have less incentive to avoid collisions and stay on the road, despite in both cases the optimal behavior \wrt the discriminator is to match the distribution of the real data $\mathcal{D}$.
+Consequently, policies trained with stronger discriminators have less incentive to avoid termination, \ie collisions or off-track driving, despite in both cases the optimal behavior \wrt the discriminator is to match the distribution of the real data $\mathcal{D}$.